strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 6 Apr 2025 --

+- Input fields for editing an orders customer name, phone and email in place.
+Mimics validation and styling found in our customer form.

+---

 -- 5 Apr 2025 --

 - Buttons initialized with basic styling for editing the base details of an order.